CitizenLabDotCo/citizenlab/README.md

 ## Using Customized Tenants for Development

-Two environment variables can be used for this purpose: `SEED_SIZE` (e.g. small, medium, large, empty) and `DEFAULT_HOST` (e.g. empty.localhost, dendermonde.citizenlab.co).
+Two environment variables can be used for this purpose: `SEED_SIZE` (e.g. small, medium, large, empty) and `OVERRIDE_HOST` (e.g. empty.localhost, dendermonde.citizenlab.co).
 Set the desired values in the `.env` file and re-build the docker container.

 NOTE: Watch out that you don't accidently commit these changes!